 Three hours later, John had loosened his tie and finished all the liquor in the mini-fridge.
 His phone rang again, and he jumped, but the ring-tone, Georgia On My Mind, told him it was Jimmy Carter.
 “Jimmy!
 Is that you?”

 “I’m sorry you had to go through that, John.”

 “GODDAMN.
 All the former Presidents, in order.
 Grover Cleveland twice.”

-“We don’t know why it happens, and we don’t know why all the dead ones sound like…” Jimmy Carter sighed.
+“We don’t know why it happens, and we don’t know why all the dead ones sound like…” Jimmy Carter shuttered.
 “Well, like that.”